CodingLife1024/blog-content/despair-and-desperation.md

 until I find a way to exist without you filling every hollow place inside me.

 I swear, I'll do anything, I'll change in ways you never asked me to,
-I'll be quieter, softer, more like the person you thought I was—
+I'll be quieter, softer, more like the person you thought I was-
 if it means I don't have to let you go, if it means I don't have to face
 the silence of being completely, truly alone.